bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Dougall_Charles/">Charles Shirra Dougall</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Tweedie/">David Tweedie</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Tweedie/">Charles Tweedie</a>
-: David Tweedie graduated from Edinburgh University and taught at George Watson's College in Edinburgh.
-He spent more than 30 years teaching in various institutions in Egypt.
+: Studied at Edinburgh, Göttingen and Berlin.
+He returned to Edinburgh as assistant to Chrystal.
+He served as a Schools Inspector and published works on the History of Mathematics.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/McIntosh/">Donald Cameron McIntosh</a>
 : Donald McIntosh graduated from the University of Aberdeen and taught at George Watson's Ladies College in Edinburgh.
 He was appointed a Director of Education.